-During 2022, total costs amounting to \$1,066 were incurred in connection with the Syndicated Senior Secured Credit facility (see note 6i), \$1,180 in connection with E.SUN, MICB, Cathay, Taishin credit facility (see note 6b) and \$7,409 in connection with the 2027 Secured Notes (see note 6a).
+During 2022, total costs amounting to \$1,066 were incurred in connection with the Syndicated Senior Secured Credit facility (see note 6j), \$1,180 in connection with E.SUN, MICB, Cathay, Taishin credit facility (see note 6c) and \$7,409 in connection with the 2027 Secured Notes (see note 6b).

-For the periods ended March 31, 2023, and 2022, the Company recognized a total of \$1,475 and \$1,579, respectively, in respect of amortization of deferred financing costs.
+For the periods ended September 30, 2023, and 2022, the Company recognized a total of \$4,115 and \$9,751, respectively, in respect of amortization of deferred financing costs.

-s) Debt covenants-securities
+t) Debt covenants-securities

-Amounts drawn under the facilities listed above are secured by first priority mortgages on certain of the Company's vessels and other collateral.
-The credit facilities contain a number of restrictive covenants that limit the Company from, among other things: incurring or guaranteeing indebtedness; charging, pledging or encumbering the vessels; and changing the flag, class, management or ownership of the vessel owning entities.
-The credit facilities also require the vessels to comply with the ISM Code and ISPS Code and to maintain valid safety management certificates and documents of compliance at all times.
-Additionally, specific credit facilities require compliance with a number of financial covenants including asset cover ratios and minimum liquidity and corporate guarantor requirements.
-Among other events, it will be an event of default under the credit facilities if the financial covenants are not complied with or remedied.
+Amounts owned under the credit facilities and 2027 Secured Notes listed above are secured by first priority mortgages on certain of the Company's vessels and other collateral.
+The agreements governing our indebtedness contain a number of restrictive covenants that limit the Company from, among other things: incurring or guaranteeing indebtedness; charging, pledging or encumbering the applicable collateral vessels; and changing the flag, class, management or ownership of the vessel owning entities.
+The agreements governing our indebtedness also require the applicable collateral vessels to comply with the ISM Code and ISPS Code and to maintain valid safety management certificates and documents of compliance at all times.
+Additionally, specific agreements governing our indebtedness require compliance with a number of financial covenants including asset cover ratios and minimum liquidity and corporate guarantor requirements.
+Among other events, it will be an event of default under such agreement if the financial covenants are not complied with or remedied.

-As of March 31, 2023, and December 31, 2022, the Company was in compliance with its debt covenants.
+As of September 30, 2023, and December 31, 2022, the Company was in compliance with its debt covenants.